- A photograph depicting any living creature, including fish/ insects/ birds/ invertebrates/ reptiles/ amphibians/ domestic pets but excluding humans.

 - Photo Journalism entries must be story telling pictures such as seen in the news media and in periodicals.
 They may include documentary, sport, contemporary life, illustrative, spot news, or human interest.
 In the interest of credibility, contrived situations or photographic manipulations which alter the truth are not acceptable.
 The story telling value of the photograph shall be weighed more than the pictorial quality.

-- A seascape is a photograph of a wave study or a picture of the sea.
-People, boats, coastal scenery and manmade structures may be present but the sea must be the dominant feature.
+- A seascape is a photograph of natural coastal scenery, a wave study or a picture of the open sea.
+People, boats and items related to these may be present as incidental items in the picture.

 - A photograph of a deliberate arrangement of inanimate objects whether natural or man-made or a combination of both in an artificial setting.